Muirhead v Industrial Tank Specialist Ltd: Facts

 This case involved various defendants.
-The plaintiff was Robert Muirhead were fish merchants of fishmonger who employed defendant to supply fish tanks for the plaintiff to store lobsters.
+The plaintiff was Robert Muirhead were fishmongers who employed defendant to supply fish tanks for the plaintiff to store lobsters.

 Plaintiff had a scheme where he would buy lobsters in summer when they were cheaper and he would then sell them during the Christmas festive period when their price was more expensive.
 Plaintiff engaged Industrial Tank Specialties to design, supply and install a fish tank in which he (plaintiff) would store the lobsters.
 The tank needed an electric pump to circulate the seawater for the purpose of oxygenation.

-Defendants (Industrial Tank Specialties) subcontracted the manufacture of motors for those pumps to Leroy Somer Electric Motors Ltd. Unfortunately the motors supplied were designed for use in France where they use a lower range of voltages than those used in England.
-Consequently, the pumps failed and despite the constant attempts by the plaintiff and a local electrician to keep them going, the pumps failed.
-This resulted in the death of the whole stock of lobsters from lack of oxygen, the lobsters suffocated or got boiled alive.
-The tank company was insolvent, so the plaintiff sued the French motor manufacturer in negligence for:
+Defendants (Industrial Tank Specialties) subcontracted the manufacture of motors for those pumps to Leroy Somer Electric Motors Ltd. Unfortunately the motors supplied were designed for use in France, where they use a lower range of voltages than those used in England.

+Consequently, the pumps failed.
+This resulted in the death of the whole stock of lobsters from lack of oxygen, the lobsters died.

+The tank company was insolvent, so the plaintiff sued the French motor manufacturer in negligence for a variety of damages.